sfc-gh-akelkar/demo-jam/SETUP_GUIDE.md

 ### Required Access
 - [ ] Snowflake account with SF_INTELLIGENCE_DEMO role (or equivalent privileges)
 - [ ] Access to APP_WH warehouse (or any existing warehouse with compute resources)
+- [ ] USAGE and OPERATE privileges on APP_WH warehouse for SF_INTELLIGENCE_DEMO role
 - [ ] Cortex features enabled in your region
 - [ ] Snowflake Intelligence enabled (preview feature)
 - [ ] CORTEX_USER database role granted to SF_INTELLIGENCE_DEMO